 learning2gether [licensed for non-commercial use only] / volunteersneeded Events here are crowd-sourced.
 To write-in your event here, join the wiki (but see the note at the bottom of the page).
 Past presentations are recorded.
 Check out our SwallowStrong Device - Patients with Swallowing Disorders The SwallowStrong device is now available!
 The SwallowStrong device comprises an oral mouthpiece connected to a notebook computer.
 The oral component of this device is a pliable mouthpiece that incorporates sensors to measure pressure at four distinct locations on the tongue. >> SwallowStrong DEVICE FAQS Swallow Solutions, LLC is registered and the SwallowStrong device is listed with the FDA.
-Brilliant toilet!
-In this activity, students hear about a strange restaurant recommendation.
-They watch a video in which Paul talks about a friend’s suggestion to visit a new restaurant in town specifically because of its brilliant toilet.
-But what could be so special about a toilet?
-And why is Paul offended by the recommendation?

 Swallow Stronger-Swallow Safer: Contributions by Dr. JoAnne Robbins and the Swallow Solutions Team Oromotor exercises have been used widely as a treatment modality in the practice of speech pathology for many decades.1 However only in recent years has oropharyngeal strengthening therapy been applied to swallowing rehabilitation.2-5 Age-related loss of skeletal muscle and strength, the condition known as sarcopenia, has been known for decades to affect striated limb musculature.
 More recently, work by JoAnne Robbins, PhD and others indicates that striated head and neck muscles also are affected by sarcopenia, where it manifests as changes in muscle fiber density, tension, strength, and contraction in facial, masticatory, and lingual musculature.
 These changes are primary contributors to dysphagia.
 Just as participation in progressive resistance training can strengthen limb musculature6, device facilitated isometric progressive resistance oropharyngeal (I-PRO) therapy also has been shown to strengthen muscles of the head and neck.
 Dr.

+Snapz Pro X I have used sooo many different screen capture softwares and I just have to tell you guys that you are the ONLY ones who dont slow down my computer while recording video.
+Sometimes I have to check that the program is still on because I dont even believe it could work that well.
+Thank you!!!
+59 Tips for Creating Engaging Screencasts Have you ever wondered what techniques you can employ to create a great video?
+We conducted a focus group and discovered the vast majority of “what” creates an engaging video happens before you ever click the Record button inside Camtasia Studio!
+We’ve distilled all the focus group information down into 59 informative tips and tricks and put them into a PDF guide for you to download.
 Carol Dweck: The Two Mindsets Carol Dweck studies human motivation.
 She spends her days diving into why people succeed (or don't) and what's within our control to foster success.
 As she describes it: “My work bridges developmental psychology, social psychology, and personality psychology, and examines the self-conceptions (or mindsets) people use to structure the self and guide their behavior.
 My research looks at the origins of these mindsets, their role in motivation and self-regulation, and their impact on achievement and interpersonal processes.”
 Her inquiry into our beliefs is synthesized in Mindset: The New Psychology of Success.
 The book takes us on a journey into how our conscious and unconscious thoughts affect us and how something as simple as wording can have a powerful impact on our ability to improve.